 Create a wreath with handprints from the whole family or all the grandkids.

-Any teacher would love to get this thoughtful plate.
+Any teacher would love to get this thoughtful plate or any of these other teacher appreciation gifts.

 I love doing thumb or fingerprint crafts with littles who might not have the attention span for a bigger craft.
 This robin would be perfect for handmade cards or a canvas.